ProfMJSimpson/Exit_time/README.md

 # Exit_time
-MATLAB codes to support Simpson et al. (2021)  Exit time for diffusion on irregular domains
+MATLAB codes to support two projects.

+The first project is Simpson et al. (2021)  Exit time for diffusion on irregular domains

 These MATLAB codes require GMSH 4.7.1 to generate unstructured meshes for the finite volume and random walk calculations.
 The software can be downloaded at https://gmsh.info/